doctrine/phpcr-odm-documentation/en/reference/architecture.rst

 Additional core features
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As PHPCR provides native support for versioning and locking, PHPCR-ODM also exposes these features.
+As PHPCR provides native support for versioning, PHPCR-ODM also exposes this feature.
-See the advanced section for those topics.
-TODO: link
+See the advanced chapter :doc:`Versioning <versioning>` for information about this.

-Additionally, we implemented :doc:`multilanguage  <reference/multilang-mapping>` support into PHPCR-ODM.
+Additionally, we implemented :doc:`Multilanguage  <multilang>` support into PHPCR-ODM.

-TODO: any other differences?
+TODO: any other differences compared to ORM?